 IAS 19 requires companies to estimate the final cost borne by the company of the benefits granted to employees based on actuarial assumptions about the following:

-- Financial variables (such as future increases in salaries and medical costs) that will affect the cost of those benefits.
+- Financial variables (such as future increases in salaries and medical costs) will affect the cost of those benefits.

 Why is the International Accounting Standard No. 19 binding on companies in Kuwait?